-Bail is the name given to the power of a court to release, or detain, a person who has been charged with, but not yet convicted or acquitted of, a criminal offence.
+Bail is the release of a person who has been charged with, but not yet convicted or acquitted of, a criminal offence.
 Bail in Queensland is governed by the Bail Act 1980 which maintains a series of presumptions (for and against) in relation to bail, depending on the charges against, and circumstances of, the person coming before the court.

 After a person is arrested and charged with a criminal offence, bail is the first matter which must be considered.
-The Bail Act requires that a decision be made either by a police officer (normally at a watch-house), or a court, within 24 hours of a person being taken into police custody and charged.
-Decisions as to bail are normally made by a court, except in cases of minor offending for which police bail is often granted shortly after charge.
+The Act requires that a decision be made either by a police officer (normally at a watch-house), or a court, within 24 hours of a person being taken into police custody and charged.
+Bail decisions are normally made by a court, except in cases of minor offending for which police bail is often granted shortly after charge.

-Dispense with it, also called allowing a person to go at large, which means to release them from custody without any conditions whatsoever, or
+- dispense with bail, also called allowing a person to go at large, which means to release them from custody without any conditions whatsoever, or

-Grant bail, that is release a person form custody, either with or without conditions, or
+- grant bail, that is, release the person from custody, either with or without conditions, or

-Refuse bail, meaning that a person remains in custody.
+- refuse bail, meaning that a person remains in custody on remand.

 There is a presumption in favour of bail for most offences, in most circumstances.
-This means that a court must grant bail to a person unless certain legislated criteria justify not doing so.
+This means that a court must grant bail unless certain legislated criteria justify not doing so.

-If you, or a family member, have been refused bail then you should contact a lawyer immediately as bail applications are often strongest in the early stages of a case while the Prosecution case is still weak, or is a long way from completion.
+If you, or a family member, have been refused bail then you should contact a lawyer immediately because bail applications are often strongest in the early stages of a case while the prosecution case is still weak, or is a long way from completion.